ericivanpetersen/SWIM_seisware_horizon_processing/README.md

 mars_projections.py: useful projection information and functions for handling Mars projections, particularly those related to SWIM

+general_functions.py: functions to aid in code abstraction for the purposes of writing files, radar and SWIM-related calculations

 seisware_horizons.py: defines how to read seisware horizons exports and define a class containing horizon information

-SWIM_horizons.py: customizes "seisware_horizons.py" for the SWIM project, particularly by the addition of the consistency values
+SWIM_horizons.py: customizes "seisware_horizons.py" for the SWIM project, particularly by the addition of dielectric estimation and derivation of consistency values.

-make_refl_maps.py: can make reflector consistency maps; also produces simple .csv outputs of individual horizons